opencog/atomspace/opencog/atoms/truthvalue/README.md

 * The flow network.
 This is already implemented in the mainstream, in systems like TensorFlow.
-A graphical diagram is created, indicating how million-mensional vectors should be updated.
+A graphical diagram is created, indicating how million-dimensional vectors should be updated.
 The graph is compiled down to code, and run on GPU's.
 The result maybe works and maybe doesn't -- you'll need an nvida card to find out.